capitol reef national park utah

 Located in south-central Utah in the heart of red rock country, Capitol Reef National Park is a hidden treasure filled with cliffs, canyons, domes, and bridges in the Waterpocket Fold, a geologic monocline (a wrinkle on the earth) extending almost 100 miles.
 Utah’s least known national park is arguably one of its very best.

-No crowds, abundant scenery and there’s even a small town (Torrey) nestled against the park that has restaurants and conveniences which will surprise you.
+No crowds, abundant scenery and there’s even a small town (Torrey) located against the park that has restaurants and conveniences which will surprise you.
 There are wonderful hiking trails during the day and fabulous stargazing opportunities at night.
 This wilderness wonderland awaits you.
 A trip to Capitol Reef is a capital idea!

 Grand Wash at Capitol Reef National Park | Best National Parks To Escape The Crowds